-5 Recognition of Positive Behaviour
+6 Recognition of Positive Behaviour

 An ethos of encouragement is central to the promotion of good behaviour.
 It is our duty to promote and encourage positive behaviour and not just to react to unacceptable behaviour.
 Rewards are one means of achieving this.
 They have a motivational role in helping pupils to realise that good behaviour is valued, and the rewards systems are clearly defined in the academy's Behaviour Policy.
-Integral to the system of rewards is an emphasis on praise, both informal and formal, to individuals and groups.
+Integral to the system of rewards East Midlands Academy Trust is a company limited by guarantee registered in England & Wales No. 08149829 is an emphasis on praise, both informal and formal, to individuals and groups.
+Staff will also be aware where there are exceptional cases where praise has a negative impact on a pupil's behaviour.